feedhenry-staff/fh-rest-express-router/README.md

 app.use(mbaasExpress.fhmiddleware());

-// Module used to create RESTful router instances var fhRestExpressRouter = require('fh-rest-express-router');
+// Module used to create RESTful router instances const fhRestExpressRouter = require('fh-rest-express-router');

 // Module that RESTful router will use to retrieve data
-// Note: this is not yet developed var fhRestMemoryAdapter = require('fh-rest-memory-adapter');
+// Note: this is not yet developed const fhRestMemoryAdapter = require('fh-rest-memory-adapter');

 // Creates a handler for incoming HTTP requests that want to perform CRUDL
-// operations on the "orders" table in your MySQL database var ordersRouter = fhRestExpressRouter({
+// operations on the "orders" table in your MySQL database const ordersRouter = fhRestExpressRouter({
   // The name of this router
   name: 'orders',

   // Joi schemas that validate the querystring/body is safe to pass to
   // an adapter instance.
 Only for list, create, and update
-  validations: {
+  bodyAndQueryValidations: {
-    'list': [require('./validate-list')],
+    'list': [{
+      schema: require('./validate-list-schema.js'),
+      options: {
+        stripUnknown: true //Allow parameters not in Joi schema through }
+    }],
-    'create': [require('./validate-create')],
+    'create': [{
+      schema: require('./validate-create-schema.js'),
+      options: {
+        allowUnknown: true // Remove parameters not in Joi schema }
+    }],
-    'update': [require('./validate-update')]
+    'update': [{
+      schema: require('./validate-update-schema.js',
+      options: {
+        noDefaults: true // Do not use default values set in Joi schema }
+    })]
   },

-  // Joi.validate options used to control behavior of Joi.validate operations
-  // only for list, create, and update.
-  // (A validation must be set on the desired operation for the specified
-  // Joi.validate option(s) to be applied.)
-  joiValidateOptions: {
-    'list': {
-      allowUnknown: true //Allow parameters not in Joi schema through.
-    },
-    'create': {
-      stripUnknown: true //Remove parameters not in Joi schema.
-    },
+  // Similar to the bodyAndQueryValidations, but operates on route params,
+  // AKA the variable parts of a url, e.g in "/orders/:id" the "id" is variable
-    'update': {
+  routeParamValidations: {
-      noDefaults: true // Do not use default values set in Joi schema.
-    }
+    'read': [{
+      schema: Joi.object().keys({
+        // Verify the id in the URL is an integer, if it's not then the request
+        // receives a "400 Bad Request" explaining this error
+        id: Joi.number().required()
+      }),
+      options: { /* optional joi options */ }
+    }]
   },
   // The adapter that performs CRUDL functions on your behalf
   adapter: fhRestMemoryAdapter()
 });